bigbadbazza89/civ-ipriot-smiley/knowledge_and_evidence.md

 - Observe and document the Sad smiley as it blinks its eyes.
 Describe any adjustments or issues encountered during implementation.

   > Your answer here
+  > An issue I had was needing to import time into the sad.py in order for the delay parameter to be usable.
+I also increased the delay from 0.25 to 3 which meant the eyes blinked close for longer which I felt better expressed a sad face.

   ### 2.8.
 If It Walks Like a Duck…